BrainDance: Enhance Child Development

 In recent years, most children also attracted to the device’s technology including children in kindergarten.
-Children, preteens, and teens often exposed to technology.
-They spend a lot of time using gadgets, TV, and computer.
-This will lead to a lack of physical activities due to none of the movements involved when they spend more time surfing, watching, and interact with media technology.
-Therefore, it will contribute to weight problems, concentration problems, and cognition problems.
-Further research shows that children, preteens, and teenagers who use massive amounts of media will increased obesity rate, reduced physical activity, and decreased health status.
+Children, preteens and teens often exposed to the technology.
+They spend a lot of time using gadget, TV and computer.
+This will lead to lack of physical activities due to none of movement involved when they spend more time on surfing, watching and interact with media technology.
+Therefore, it will contribute to weight problem, concentration problem and cognition problem.
+Further research shows that children, preteens, and teenagers who uses massive amounts of media will increased obesity rate, reduced physical activity, and decreased health status.
 Lack of physical activities will affect to child learning and impact on four areas of ill-being, which is psychological, behavior, attention and physical health problem especially among children in school within age 4 to 8 years old.
 However, movement and exercise can improve brain function, mood, and focus while children learn things.
 Physical activities will improve their five areas of development, which is cognitive, social and emotional, speech and language, fine motor skills, and gross motor skill.

-Physical activity is defined as any bodily movement produced by skeletal muscles that require energy expenditure.
+Physical activity is defined as any bodily movement produced by skeletal muscles that requires energy expenditure.
 This includes exercise as well as other activities which involve bodily movement.
 Booth & Lees.
 (2006) said that physical exercise leads to observable changes in brain structure and function.
-In addition, movement and exercise improve brain function, focus, and mood.
+In addition, movement and exercise improve brain function, focus and mood.
 One of the elements in physical activities is ‘BrainDance’.
-It is a unique movement tool and more than just an exercise.
+It is a unique movement tools and more than just an exercise.
 Furthermore, BrainDance could be tailored to children of all ages abilities.
-This is one of the best ways to enhance children’s abilities, development, and learning behavior as it synchronizing the connection between brain function and dance movement.
+This is one of the best ways to enhance children's abilities, development and learning behavior as it synchronizing connection between brain function and dance movement.

-BrainDance can improve four specific areas in children learning which are (1) focus, (2) use of sense, (3) multiple sense, and (4) restlessness.
-Besides that, it will increase understanding of the child, improve behavior in classrooms, and enhanced attitudes toward school.
-Teachers who implementing brain-based movement can enhance children’s abilities and learning behavior.
+BrainDance can improve four specific areas in children learning which is (1) focus, (2) use of sense, (3) multiple sense, and (4) restlessness.
+Besides that, it will increase understanding of the child, improve behavior in classrooms and enhanced attitudes toward school.
+Teacher who implementing brain-based movement can enhance children's abilities and learning behavior.
 Below is the table for guiding technique on providing BrainDance teaching and learning towards children.

-The Cross lateral stage is when the baby reaches age seven to nine months.
-This time baby pushes their self-up onto hands and knees begin a cross-lateral from the upper body.
-Vertical eye-tracking triggered by creeping on hands and knees.
+Cross lateral stage is when the baby reaches age seven to nine months.
+This time baby pushes their self-up onto hands and knees begins a cross lateral from the upper body.
+Vertical eye tracking triggered by creeping on hands and knees.
 Horizontal and vertical eye tracking essential for reading.
 Cross-lateral patterns also appear in walking and running.
-The final stage of BrainDance is the vestibular system.
+Final stage of BrainDance is vestibular system.
 This vestibular system begins developing in utero and continues to be very active through the first 15 months.
-This vestibular system very important in use for reading, hearing, touching, speaking, and balancing the body.
-The vestibular system refers to the whole body movement.
+This vestibular system very important in use for reading, hearing, touching, speaking and balancing body Vestibular system refers to the whole body movement.
 This vestibular helps to analyze movement where we are in space and link up to all forms of sensory information.

-In conclusion, BrainDance is one of the best techniques to develop children’s abilities and their learning behavior introduced by Gilbert (2006).
-Parents, caregivers, and teachers are recommended to practice these eight movement patterns together with their children/ kindergarten children.
-The integration between dance and brain can enhance children’s thinking, mood, positive behavior, focus, and learning.
+In conclusion, BrainDance is one of the best techniques to develop children's abilities and their learning behavior introduced by Gilbert (2006).
+Parents, caregivers and teachers are recommended to practice this eight movement patterns together with their children/ kindergarten children.
+The integration between dance and brain can enhance children's thinking, mood, positive behavior, focus, a